Mobile telephony: Human health

 Since the introduction of mobile phones, concerns (both scientific and public) have been raised about the potential health impacts from regular use.
-But by 2008, American mobile phones transmitted and received more text messages than phone calls.
+However, by 2008, American mobile phones transmitted and received more text messages than phone calls.
 Numerous studies have reported no significant relationship between mobile phone use and health, but the effect of mobile phone usage on health continues to be an area of public concern.

 For example, at the request of some of their customers, Verizon created usage controls that meter service and can switch phones off, so that children could get some sleep.
 There have also been attempts to limit use by persons operating moving trains or automobiles, coaches when writing to potential players on their teams, and movie theater audiences.
 By one measure, nearly 40% of automobile drivers aged 16 to 30 years old text while driving, and by another, 40% of teenagers said they could text blindfolded.

-18 studies have been conducted on the link between cell phones and brain cancer; A review of these studies found that cell phone use of 10 years or more "give a consistent pattern of an increased risk for acoustic neuroma and glioma".
+18 studies have been conducted on the link between cell phones and brain cancer.
+A review of these studies found that cell phone use of 10 years or more "give a consistent pattern of an increased risk for acoustic neuroma and glioma".
 The tumors are found mostly on the side of the head that the mobile phone is in contact with.
 In July 2008, Dr. Ronald Herberman, director of the University of Pittsburgh Cancer Institute, warned about the radiation from mobile phones.
 He stated that there was no definitive proof of the link between mobile phones and brain tumors but there was enough studies that mobile phone usage should be reduced as a precaution.
 To reduce the amount of radiation being absorbed hands free devices can be used or texting could supplement calls.
 Calls could also be shortened or limit mobile phone usage in rural areas.
 Radiation is found to be higher in areas that are located away from mobile phone towers.

 According to Reuters, The British Association of Dermatologists is warning of a rash occurring on people's ears or cheeks caused by an allergic reaction from the nickel surface commonly found on mobile devices’ exteriors.
 There is also a theory it could even occur on the fingers if someone spends a lot of time text messaging on metal menu buttons.
 In 2008, Lionel Bercovitch of Brown University in Providence, Rhode Island, and his colleagues tested 22 popular handsets from eight different manufacturers and found nickel on 10 of the devices.